noahehall/multicloud/providers/aws/services/networkingContentDelivery/privateLink.md

 ### Endpoint types

+- both uses private IP addresses and security groups within a VPC so that regionally hosted services function as though they were hosted directly within a VPC.

-#### VPC
+#### Interface

-- interface VPC endpoints: connect you to services hosted by AWS Partners and supported solutions available in AWS Marketplace.
+- connect you to services hosted by AWS Partners and supported solutions available in AWS Marketplace.

 #### Gateway Load Balancer

 - Gateway Load Balancer endpoints: security and performance for virtual network appliances or custom traffic inspection logic.

 ## considerations

+- does not support IPv6
+- Endpoint services cannot be tagged.
+- The private DNS of the endpoint does not resolve outside of the VPC
+  - DNS hostnames can be configured to point directly to endpoint network interface IP addresses
+  - Endpoint services are available in the Region in which they are created and accessed using VPC peering.
+- Availability Zone names may not map to the same geographic location across accounts
+  - i.e. account-A US-East-1A !== account-B US-East-1A even tho they use the same name

 ## integartions